Government borrowing risks choking private sector

 The country manager noted that while bank profits have jumped 43 percent this year, private sector lending has dropped 21 percent over the last year in real terms.
 The industry’s non-performing loans have also spiked from 14 to 20 percent of total lending since August 2022.

-Adding his voice to the subject, Professor John Gatsi, University of Cape Coast Business School Dean, suggested that concerns over the proposed Financial Sector Stability Fund could compound the private sector’s woes.
+Adding his voice to the subject, Professor John Gatsi, Dean-University of Cape Coast Business School, suggested that concerns over the proposed Financial Sector Stability Fund could compound the private sector’s woes.

 Mr. Ofori-Atta announced a government-funded US$500m cedi equivalent sub-fund called Fund A2, “Which will help to mainly recapitalise state-owned financial institutions and, to the extent feasible, provide some support for other indigenously-controlled financial institutions to improve their post-DDEP solvency”.
 This is in addition to a World Bank US$250m supported sub-fund called Fund A1, targetted at banks and SDIs that meet certain criteria required by the World Bank.
 Prof. Gatsi believes it requires a fairy-tale level of belief to expect government to meet its end of the bargain, considering its fiscal constraints.